kdious/libinsult-client-python/README.rst

 Testing
 -------

 Tests have been for python 2.7 and python 3 using ``pytest``.
-The unit tests do call the actual PurgoMalum production API in order to test against potential API changes.
+In order to test against potential API changes, unit tests call PurgoMalum's production API.

 Before running tests make sure to install
 `pytest <https://pypi.org/project/pytest/>`__,